What is the initial point of the project?

 To address this problem, many countries in Europe introduced ‘work-oriented learning’ or rather ‘work-based training’ (WBT) methods in the VET system to create a better link between theory-based learning and practical training.

-The general aim of the WBT project is to create sustainable learning success and to secure the smooth transition from school to work for young students with learning difficulties and thus the successful integration of the target group into the labour market.
-The main strategy to achieve this aim is to foster the exchange of good practices and experiences on Work-based Training developed in the countries where the project partners are based.
-In this way, the partner organizations will contribute in laying the foundations for the creation of a European Area of skills and Qualifications.
-Moreover, the elaboration of the Manual of Good Practices will be an important tool to strengthen education and training paths of educators and trainers working in the youth field in public or private bodies which will be reached during the project lifespan.
+This was the initial point of the project that was carried out in the year 2015-17 comprising educational and vocational institutions from 9 European countries.
+The general aim of the WBT project was to contribute to sustainable learning success and to secure the smooth transition from school to work for young students with learning difficulties, thus fostering the successful integration of the target group into the labour market.
+The main strategy to achieve the aim was to ensure the exchange of good practices and experiences on Work-based Training developed in those countries where the project partners are based.
+In this way, the partner organisations contributed in laying the foundations for the creation of a European Area of Skills and Qualifications.
+The project was designed as a project with a focus on the exchange of experience and expertise while pursuing a concrete work plan.